What are reusable produce bags made of? (+10 uses for them)

 - Holding snacks for kids’ lunches

-- Straining oats when making oat milk
+- Straining oats when making oat milk (you can also use a reusable nut milk bag)

 - Storing onions (hang onions in fine mesh produce bags and they’ll last up to 8 months.
 This also works if you hang onions in old tights/pantyhose)